list of packages to be installed

 So let’s center our kernel:

-m <- dim(kernel_matrix)[1]
+<- dim(kernel_matrix)[1]

-kernel_matrix.centered <- t(t(kernel_matrix - colSums(kernel_matrix)/m) - rowSums(kernel_matrix)/m) + sum(kernel_matrix)/m^2
+m <- t(t(kernel_matrix - colSums(kernel_matrix)/m) - rowSums(kernel_matrix)/m) + sum(kernel_matrix)/m^2 kernel_matrix.centered

 We can now proceed with doing eigen decomposition as usual:

-egens <- eigen(kernel_matrix.centered, symmetric = TRUE)
+<- eigen(kernel_matrix.centered, symmetric = TRUE)

-pcscores_kernel <- t(t(egens$vectors[, 1:2])/sqrt(egens$values[1:2]))
+egens <- t(t(egens$vectors[, 1:2])/sqrt(egens$values[1:2])) pcscores_kernel

-We now have our scores sitting in pcscores_kernel.
+.
 What I am going to do is to perform a standard PCA as well to compare the results.

-pcscores_standard <- prcomp(data[,1:2])$x
+<- prcomp(data[,1:2])$x pcscores_standard

 Now let’s plot things and go through them: